0xGupta/HelpFull_Powershell/README.md

+# HelpFull Powershell

-# Export Matching group for users
+## Export Matching group for users

 #### This script will check the users supplied are part of a specific group
 #### The group comparision works on regex match, no need to supply the entire group name, you can also export list in file and provide multiple users